Salmon Crudo with Citrus Soy Dipping Sauce

 Wild Caught Salmon

-Due to ethical and nutritional concerns, we highly recommend sticking to wild salmon.
-Here’s a quick article with the rundown as to why we recommend wild salmon vs farmed.
+Due to ethical and nutritional concerns, I highly recommend sticking to wild salmon.
+Here’s a quick article on salmon with the rundown as to why I recommend wild salmon vs farmed.
 You do you, though.
-With the said, we adore Costco salmon (wild offering).
+With the said, I adore Costco salmon (wild offering).

 Extra Virgin Olive Oil